zs6buj/terseCRSF/README.md

 #define DEMO_CRSF_FLIGHT_MODE

-These two macros may be helpful, and are self explanatory, and :
+These two macros may be helpful, and are self explanatory:

 #define SHOW_BUFFER